Aaron-Reyes-Rodriguez/Aaron-Reyes-Rodriguez/README.md

 ### About Me

-I am a Computer Science Graduate from University of Oregon.
-My work focuses on full-stack web development, systems optimization, and algorithm design.
+I'm a software engineer who just graduated from the University of Oregon.
+I like building things that are useful to real people — whether that's a hackathon platform handling thousands of users, a course scheduler helping students pick better classes, or clinical software supporting ADHD research in Japan.
+Outside of code I'm usually playing basketball or outside with my dog, Max.

 * **Education:** B.S. in Computer Science @ University of Oregon (GPA: 3.88, Magna Cum Laude)
-* **Most Recent Role:** Lead Full Stack Software Engineer at [QuackHacks](https://quackhacks.org/) (Oregon's largest MLH hackathon)
+* **Most Recent Role:** Senior Full Stack Software Engineer at [QuackHacks](https://quackhacks.org/) (Oregon's largest MLH hackathon)
 * **Global Experience:** Software Engineering Intern at [Almaprism Inc.](https://almaprism.com/) in Kyoto, Japan
 * **Research:** Co-authored a research abstract on pediatric ADHD behavioral metrics that won Best Oral Presentation at the Japan Society for ADHD Annual Conference.